 Gum disease can lead to severe oral and overall health issues, including tooth loss, diabetes, or even an increased risk of stroke.
-We provide both conservative and surgical periodontal care at our practice in Old Bridge, NJ, to address the various stages of gum disease.
+We provide both conservative and surgical periodontal care at our practices in New Jersey, to address the various stages of gum disease.
 It is estimated that over 50 percent of American adults suffer from some form of gum disease.
 Catching and treating it early can help you maintain proper oral health and prevent further damage from occurring.
-Oftentimes, if caught early, Drs.
-Khaled Eldin and Mouner Amer can reverse the side effects with non-surgical treatment.
+Oftentimes, if caught early, Dr. Khaled Eldin and Mouner Amer can reverse the side effects with non-surgical treatment.

 Gum disease is a bacterial infection within the soft and hard tissues of the mouth.
 It is often caused by poor oral health, but even patients who follow a regimented oral hygiene program are at risk for developing this disease if they smoke, have a family history of gum disease, or have an autoimmune disorder.
 Other risk factors can include:

 - Teeth grinding and jaw clenching

 - Hormonal changes

 According to the American Dental Association, your oral care plays an important role in your overall health.
 Research has shown that untreated tooth decay and gum disease can lead to severe medical conditions, such as high blood pressure, diabetes, and heart disease.
 Treating gum disease in its earliest stages can help protect your long-term oral and physical health.